 Low side gate drivers │ EiceDRIVER™ 1EDN TDI

-Low side gate drivers with Truly Differential Inputs: EiceDRIVER™ 1EDN TDI
+Non-isolated gate drivers with Truly Differential Inputs: EiceDRIVER™ 1EDN TDI

-Gate-driver ground-shifts can have two main causes:
+Gate-driver ground shifts can have two main causes:

-The parasitic ground inductance between where the gate-driver IC is placed and where the control-IC resides can be one reason.
+- The parasitic ground inductance between where the gate-driver IC is placed and where the control-IC resides can be one reason.
 Applications where the distance between these two ICs is relatively long are prone to that.
 The need to use single- or dual-layer PCB material, as opposed to multi-layer PCBs, may be one root cause.
 Industrial design requirements or having the control IC on a daughter card can be another.

-A second reason for the gate-driver ground-shift can be parasitic source inductances between the gate-driver IC and the MOSFET driven by it.
+- A second reason for the gate-driver ground-shift can be parasitic source inductances between the gate-driver IC and the MOSFET driven by it.
 That’s particularly of relevance in hard-switching applications like PFCs and synchronous rectification stages.